-The critical success factors for Dorad's operations are as follows: (1) low electricity production costs, including the costs associated with the purchase of natural gas and its supply; (2) efficient management of power plant operations; (3) sale of electricity at competitive rates compared to other private electricity producers, as they exist and/or will be from time to time, as part of a long-term contract with customers, and the sale of availability and electricity to the System Manager; and (4) the ability to enter into long-term and short-term agreements with financially resilient customers.
+The critical success factors for Dorad's operations are as follows: (1) low electricity production costs, including the costs associated with the purchase of natural gas and its supply; (2) efficient management of power plant operations; (3) sale of electricity at competitive rates compared to other private electricity producers, as they exist and/or will be from time to time, as part of a long-term contract with customers, and the sale of availability and electricity to the System Manager; (4) the ability to enter into long-term and short-term agreements with financially resilient customers; and (5) a distribution of customers, including domestic customers, and cooperations with other entities.

 1.5.4.
-Main Barriers of Entry and Exit in the Field of Operations

-The main barrier to entry in Dorad's field of operations is the regulation applicable to the electricity production and supply sectors, including the need to obtain licenses from the Israeli Electricity Authority in order to operate in the electricity sector and comply with the conditions of the licenses.
-In addition, the following are also material barriers to entry: (1) instability in regulation that may discourage entrepreneurs and funding bodies from setting up large-scale projects in the electricity sector; (2) for the purpose of developing and constructing a power plant, the investment of multiple resources is required, including requirements for the provision of funding from the owners of the power plant; (3) in order to comply with contractual obligations concerning the supply of electricity, it is required to contract with suppliers who have experience and expertise in the field for a long period of time; (4) some of the suppliers of services to the power plant are currently monopolies (such as the gas transmission supplier) or suppliers that cannot be replaced easily and therefore there is dependence on them; (5) due to the high professional level required in the construction and operation of a power plant, the construction and operation of a power plant depends on the ability to employ and communicate with experts in various fields, including in the fields of engineering and technology; and (6) the period of time required for the construction of a power plant until it begins to produce and supply electricity is between five and ten years, due to, among other things, the complexity of the technology, construction and operation of a power plant as well as the need for the developer and the power plant to comply with various regulatory requirements and the need to obtain funding for the construction of the power plant.
+Main Barriers of Entry and Exit in the Field of Operations instability in regulation that may discourage entrepreneurs and funding bodies from setting up large-scale projects in the electricity sector; (2) for the purpose of developing and constructing a power plant, the investment of multiple resources is required, including requirements for the provision of funding from the owners of the power plant; (3) in order to comply with contractual obligations concerning the supply of electricity, it is required to contract with suppliers who have experience and expertise in the field for a long period of time; (4) some of the suppliers of services to the power plant are currently monopolies (such as the gas transmission supplier) or suppliers that cannot be replaced easily and therefore there is dependence on them; (5) due to the high professional level required in the construction and operation of a power plant, the construction and operation of a power plant depends on the ability to employ and communicate with experts in various fields, including in the fields of engineering and technology; and (6) the period of time required for the construction of a power plant until it begins to produce and supply electricity is between five and ten years, due to, among other things, the complexity of the technology, construction and operation of a power plant as well as the need for the developer and the power plant to comply with various regulatory requirements and the need to obtain funding for the construction of the power plant.